frontenddogma/web-development-glossary/manuscript/l.md

 Liskov Substitution Principle
 : A particular definition of a subtyping relation, called (strong) behavioral subtyping, that was initially introduced in 1987 by Barbara Liskov.
 The Liskov Substitution Principle is a semantic rather than merely syntactic relation, because it intends to guarantee semantic interoperability of types in a hierarchy, particularly of object types.
 Liskov’s notion of a behavioral subtype defines a notion of substitutability for objects; that is, if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program (e.g., correctness).&nbsp;[†](#w-liskov-substitution)

+Lisp/LISP
+: A family of programming languages with a long history and a distinctive, fully parenthesized prefix notation.
+Originally specified in 1958, Lisp is the second-oldest high-level programming language in widespread use today; only Fortran is older, by one year.
+The name “LISP” derives from “LISt Processor.”
+Lisp was originally created as a practical mathematical notation for computer programs.
+It has changed since its early days, and many dialects have existed over its history.
+Today, the best-known general-purpose Lisp dialects are Racket, Common Lisp, Scheme, and Clojure.&nbsp;[†](#w-lisp)

+Lit
+: A library for building web components.
+Lit, or “Lit 2.0,” was released in 2021. ℹ︎&nbsp;[lit.dev](https://lit.dev/)

 Lite Mode
 : A data saving mode in the Chrome browser, formerly called Data Saver.

+LitElement
+: A JavaScript class for creating web components.
+Since 2021, LitElement is a part of Lit. ℹ︎&nbsp;[is.gd/3Xte9p](https://lit-element.polymer-project.org/)

 Literal
 : A notation for representing a fixed value in source code.
 Almost all programming languages have notations for atomic values such as integers, floating-point numbers, and strings, and usually for Booleans and characters; some also have notations for elements of enumerated types and compound values such as arrays, records, and objects.
 An anonymous function is a literal for the function type.&nbsp;[†](#w-literal)